Pathverse/flutter_gloveboxes/packages/pv_cache/README.md

 - **Performance Optimized**: Cache miss handling only when needed
 - **Extensible**: Easy to add new storage types
 - **Cross-Platform**: Works on web, mobile, and desktop
+- **Specialized Storage**: Each storage type optimized for specific use cases

 ## Dependencies